Vector Index Basics and the Inverted File Index

 The first step simply prepares the vectors for indexing and search without actually building any data structure.
 The algorithm used here often depends on the application and the upstream vector generation method, but some commonly used ones include L2 normalization, dimensionality reduction, and zero padding.
 Most vector databases skip this step and leave pre-processing entirely up to the user in the application layer.

-The primary algorithm is the only mandatory component and forms the crux of the index.
+The primary algorithm is the only mandatory component and forms the crux of the vector index.
 The output of this step should be a data structure which holds all information necessary to conduct an efficient vector search.
-Tree-based and graph-based data structures are commonly used here, but a quantization algorithm such as product quantization or locality-sensitive hashing works as well.
+Tree-based and graph-based data structures are commonly used here, but a quantization algorithm or a hash based index such as product quantization or locality-sensitive hashing works as well.

 The secondary step reduces the total size of the index by mapping all floating point values in the dataset into lower-precision integer values, i.e.